ChrisPenner/ChrisPenner.github.io/site/posts/expressiveness-spectrum.md

   (<*>) :: f (a -> b) -> f a -> f b
 ```

-We can see that, unlike Monads, it affords no way to sequence effects such that future effects depend in any way on previously run effects.
+Notice how the interface _does_ contain an arrow `f (a -> b)`, but this arrow can only affect
+the _pure_ aspect of the computation.
+Unlike monadic bind, there's no way to use the `a` result from
+running effects to select or build new effects to run.

 The sequence of effects is determined entirely by the host language before we start to run the effects, and thus the sequence of effects
 can be reliably inspected in advance.